Dennis Wolf

 Dennis Wolf (ger.
-Dennis Wolf, rus. Деннис Вольф, born October 30, 1978) is a German IFBB professional bodybuilder.
+Dennis Wolf, rus. Деннис Вольф, born October 30, 1978) is a Soviet-born German IFBB professional bodybuilder.

 Early life

 Wolf was born to a German family in Tokmok in the Soviet Union (now in Kyrgyzstan).
 From 1989 to 1992, he resided in the Russian town of Topki.
 In 1992, he moved to the German town of Marl.
 Wolf took up martial arts, which led to his interest in weight training and bodybuilding.
 Later on, he decided to focus on bodybuilding and became a professional in 2005.

 Career

 Wolf is known for his small waist and big outer quad sweep.
 He received 4th place in the 2015 Mr. Olympia, and was the 2014 Arnold Classic champion.

 Personal life

 Wolf is fluent in English, German, and Russian.
 He is also making a video about bodybuilding in the Russian language for his Russian speaking fans.
+From 2009-25, Wolf resided in Las Vegas with his wife.
+In 2025, he moved to Russia and announced his divorce.